Aircraft | |

 ---|

 "Angel of Okinawa" inside the hangar at Fantasy of Flight.
-Built in 1945, the aircraft was delivered to the US Navy as BuNo 97286.
-It was acquired by Kermit Weeks in 1990.
-Damaged in 1992 by Hurricane Andrew, it was repaired for static display.
-The F4U-4 was accepted by the USN in Oct 1944.
+Built in 1945, the aircraft was delivered to the USN as BuNo 97286.
+The F4U-4 was the last Corsair variant to see service in World War II.
+The armament was similar to the F4U-1D.
 It was powered by a 2,100 hp P&W R-2800-18W driving a thirteen-foot Hamilton Standard four blade propeller and featured a chin air scoop.
+This variant had a faster rate of climb and improved service ceiling.
 Corsairs earned their well-deserved sobriquet in the assault on Okinawa and defending USN's Fifth Fleet against tokko attacks by IJN's Fifth Air Fleet from Kyushu.
 This photo is copyright © Arjun Sarup, and may not be used or published in any way without permission.
-It was added on 25 March 2025, and has since been viewed 61 times. |
+It was added on 25 March 2025, and has since been viewed 86 times. |